Why register?

 Why register your study with ISRCTN?

-• Simple and flexible submission process – includes contextual help, save function, and integration of the ORCID identifier.
+• Simple and flexible submission process – includes contextual help, save and preview functions, and integration of the ORCID identifier.
 Follow-up messages enable you to stay updated with the progress of your registration.

 • Easy to use and user-friendly website – differentiate categories at a glance and search by condition, intervention, funder and many other fields.